DOAJ/doaj/cms/pages/legal/accessibility.md

 ### Content that’s not within the scope of the accessibility regulations

-- PDFs and other documents: we have PDFs that were published in older blog posts but are not essential to our services (searching the database and applying to the database).
+- PDFs and other documents: we have PDFs that were published in older blog posts but are not essential to our services (searching the index and applying to the index).
 The accessibility regulations [do not require us to fix PDFs or other documents published before 23 September 2018](https://www.legislation.gov.uk/uksi/2018/952/regulation/4/made) if they're not essential to providing our services.
 Any new PDFs or Word documents we publish will meet accessibility standards.

 ### Preparation of this accessibility statement